dfigueiredo31/dfigueiredo31/README.md

 ### Web Developer - May 2020 to May 2021
 *S. Roque - Máquinas e Tecnologia Laser, S.A.*

-Assisted in the development of the company’s intranet portal.
+Assisted in the development of the company’s intranet portal, improving functionality and user-experience.

 Tools used: